callnow

 1. Make a cash budget that will forecast cash inflows and outflows.

-2. Execute cash flow management strategies, like giving discounts for early payments.
+2. Execute cash flow management strategies, such as giving discounts for early payments.

 3. Negotiate with your suppliers to enter into the best payment terms with them.